KristjanESPERANTO/MMM-pages/README.md

 The easiest way to configure this module is to use the module names to define on which page they should appear:

 The first element of the array is the first page, the second element is the second page, and so on.

-This approach uses the module names as the page organization technique, as the modulename is added as a CSS class in the MM page content.

-Because the modulename is used, this approach does not support multiple instances of the same module with data on different pages (like your calendar on page 1, and someone elses on page 2).

 ```js
     {